Downhill Mountain Biking

 Finn's even launched a VLOG to give DH fans a glimpse into his off-season and the days on the road travelling for the UCI World Cup downhill circuit with the Specialized Gravity Team that includes guest appearances from Toronto Maple Leafs star Mitch Marner and all-around good-timer, Craig McMorris.

-Returning home to Whistler for Crankworx 2018, Finn will be looking to win the coveted Air DH title on the legendary A-Line Trail, get the backyard party started at the Whip-Off World Championships, and, in the middle of it all, turn 19.
+Returning home to Whistler for Crankworx 2018, Finn will be looking to win the coveted Air DH title on the world-famous A-Line Trail, and, in the middle of it all, turn 19.